Concordium/concordium.github.io/README.md

 * Prefer **present** continuous ("is") over future ("will be").
 * Prefer **active voice** ("the baker adds a block") over passive voice ("a block is added").
 * Use the correct action depending on the device: "click" on a computer (when using a mouse), "press" a button on the keyboard, "tap" a button on a touchscreen device.
 "Select" can also be used.
 Nothing should be "hit".

+For a list of approved Concordium terminology, see `Terminology and definitions <https://docs.google.com/spreadsheets/d/18rDRELpEzUgD8770xk_KEF3ZXIUsev2pfkNYdJD1AqU/edit?usp=sharing>`__.
+This document also contains brand guidelines for third parties.

 ### Formatting